All the King’s Horses

 Researching Enough led me to psychologists, neuroscientists, Buddhist meditators, and voice, performance and life coaches.
 These explorations led me to the understanding that my “father story” was just one of several stories that was driving my obsession to be more.
 It was part of a complex, messy, entangled, self-perpetuating psychological and emotional knot of stories and associations from childhood.
 Untangling the knot would not be easy, nor immediate.

-Note: Enough is accompanied by a 4-part podcast series that details the creative and psychological process I explored during this 12 month project.
-The podcasts feature interviews with: playwright, author and meditator Jean-Claude Van Itallie, psychologist and author Dr. John Arden, voice coach Jean McClelland, performance coach Carol Fox Prescott, and therapist and educator Bob Szita.
-The podcast series is to be released in August of 2018.
-To receive an email when the podcast series is released please send a message on this page.
+Note: The Art of Enough is accompanied by a 5-part podcast series that details the creative and psychological process I explored during this 2 year project.
+The podcasts feature interviews with: playwright, author and meditator Jean-Claude Van Itallie, psychologist and author Dr. John Arden, voice coach Jean McClelland and therapist and educator Bob Szita.
+The podcasts and the art series catalog can be found on this page.